lifestonechurch/lifestonechurch.net/README.md

 # TODO

+* Remove all references to lifestonechurch.net
+* Add all images
 * Add all pages
 * Add all posts
-* Remove all references to lifestonechurch.net
 * Add rss feed for podcast

 * Point url to github pages